cultuurnet/stoplight-docs-best-practices/docs/http-examples.md

 # HTTP examples

+A lot of times your guides will include examples of HTTP requests and/or responses to illustrate API calls.
+To keep these examples in a consistent format, we have decided on a common standard which is documented here.

 ### ❌ curl examples

 Don't document an example as a `curl` command.
 Instead, use the [HTTP message format](https://developer.mozilla.org/en-US/docs/Web/HTTP/Messages).